Organizational Challenges

 Important notes:

-The IACC is actively monitoring the situation and adopting best practices exampled by organizations and people who are making change through research.
+The IAC is actively monitoring the situation and adopting best practices exampled by organizations and people who are making change through research.
 We recognize a need to move beyond self identification.
-We are a First Nations women led organization (all board are status card numbered Indians under the outdated Indian Act) and the internal arguments of the Métis peoples are not ours and so we hold no opinions; we do not enter into conversations regarding who is and who is not Métis.
-We are however, aware that Red River, Manitoba is an origin/land base and limit our resources to including those members as a priority group.
+We are a First Nations women led organization (all board are status card numbered Indians under the outdated Indian Act) and the internal arguments of the non First Nations peoples are not ours and so we hold no opinions; we do not enter into conversations regarding who is and who is not Indigenous.
+We are however walking through financial unknowns and limit our resources to include those members as a priority group.

-In all cases, IACC doesn't not support or promote pan-Indigenous groups or unassociated Métis organizations and maintains that criteria and rules may change.
+In all cases, IAC doesn't not support or promote pan-Indigenous groups or unassociated First Nations or Métis organizations and maintains that criteria and rules may change.
 We will do our best to remain up to date.

-In conclusion, these efforts by the IACC are meant to protect the membership that has honoured us with their trust.
+In conclusion, these efforts by the IAC are meant to protect the membership that has honoured us with their trust.

 Our goals also include: